 In this transaction, the risk of default and non-payment of buyers of contracts receivable is assumed by EW and the Group has no liability to EW for such events.
 Due to this, the Group derecognized the contracts receivables sold and did not recognize any liability in its consolidated financial statements.
-There was no sale of contracts receivable for the six months ended June 30, 2022 and year ended December 31, 2021
+There was no sale of contracts receivable for the six months ended June 30, 2023 and year ended December 31, 2022 b.
+Transactions with Ultimate Parent (ALG)